xiahecode/996.ICU/README.md

 A "996" work schedule refers to an unofficial work schedule (9 a.m.&ndash;9 p.m., 6 days per week) that has been gaining popularity.
 Serving a company that encourages the "996" work schedule usually means working for at least 60 hours per week.
 Visit [996 working hour system](https://en.wikipedia.org/wiki/996_working_hour_system) on Wikipedia for more details.

+- 996 is completely a symbol of capitalism now in China
+- The only solution of the 996 is the communism, a pure but not specialized communism.

 What can I do?
 ---